Report on Government Services 2023

 Non-admitted patient services

 Non-admitted patient services include outpatient services, which may be provided on an individual or group basis, and emergency department services.
-A total of 37.2 million individual service events were provided to outpatients in public hospitals in 2019-20 and 958 337 group service events (table 12A.11).
-Differing admission practices across states and territories lead to variation among jurisdictions in the services reported (AIHW 2021b).
-There were 8.8 million presentations to emergency departments in 2020‑21 (table 12A.12).
+Nationally, in 2020-21, 46.2 million individual service events were provided to outpatients in public hospitals (a 24.2 per cent increase on 2019-20) and 637 443 group service events (a 33.5 per cent decrease on 2019-20) (table 12A.11).
+Differing admission practices across states and territories lead to variation among jurisdictions in the services reported (AIHW 2022b).
+There were 8.8 million presentations to emergency departments in 2021‑22 (table 12A.12).

-In 2019‑20, nurses comprised the single largest group of full time equivalent (FTE) staff employed in public hospitals (figure 12.3).
-Comparing data on FTE staff across jurisdictions should be undertaken with care, as these data are affected by jurisdictional differences in the recording and classification of staff.
+In 2020‑21, nurses comprised the single largest group of full time equivalent (FTE) staff employed in public hospitals (figure 12.3).
+Comparing data on FTE staff across jurisdictions should be undertaken with care, as these data are affected by jurisdictional differences in recording and classifying staff.

-The performance indicator framework provides information on equity, efficiency and effectiveness, and distinguishes the outputs and outcomes of public hospital services.
+The performance indicator framework provides information on equity, effectiveness and efficiency, and distinguishes the outputs and outcomes of public hospital services.

 The performance indicator framework shows which data are complete and comparable in this Report.
 For data that are not considered directly comparable, text includes relevant caveats and supporting commentary.
 Section 1 discusses data comparability and completeness from a Report-wide perspective.
 In addition to the contextual information for this service area (see Context tab), the Report’s statistical context (section 2) contains data that may assist in interpreting the performance indicators presented in this section.